wolberlab/OpenMMDL/README.md

 ## Using OpenMMDL-Simulation

-Activate conda environment if not activated:

-    conda activate openmmdl

 Start the Simulation with the following Inputs:
 Mandatory:
 -f = Name of the folder, where the MD simulation files will be stored